jessicalumian/jessicalumian.github.io/_projects/bioinformatics_training.md

 ---
 layout: page
-title: project 6
+title: Bioinformatics Training Coordinator
-description: a project with no image
+description: Coordinating bioinformatics workshops in person and virtually
-img:
+img: assets/img/workshop.jpg
-importance: 4
+importance: 3
 category: coordinating
 ---

-Coordinating Microbial Diveristy course at Woods Hole
+this will be about my experience organizing courses and stuff!

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.